sosan/kubernetes/02_Set Up and Configure a Cloud Environment in Google Cloud/06_Deployment_Manager_Full_Production.md

     frontend.py  frontend.py.schema  nodejs.py  nodejs.py.schema  nodejs.yaml

 The main deployment manager configuration file is `nodejs.yaml`.
 It makes use of templates to generate infrastructure.
 The rest of the files are templates.
-Templates use variables defined in the `nodejs`.`yaml` configuration file to produce customized results.
+Templates use variables defined in the `nodejs.yaml` configuration file to produce customized results.

 ![bb0ba9fa2750ba43.png](https://cdn.qwiklabs.com/40UqXM4XpfPlZ%2BOQWaVadL5q1cNctNoC2OHvAS3pxsw%3D)